 Here we observe a difference with the usual expression for the entropy that has appeared in the literature before --- see for instance \cite{Sen:2007qy} and references therein --- which is written in terms of the solitonic 5-brane asymptotic charge $N^{\rm eff}=N-2/W$, thus replacing the correction factor of $+2$ by a $+4$.
-The crucial point is that the shift between asymptotic charge and number of branes remained unnoticed, so in the preceding literature $N^{\rm eff}$ was incorrectly identified with $N$.
+The crucial point is that the shift between asymptotic charge and number of branes remained unnoticed, so in the preceding literature $N^{\rm eff}$ was incorrectly identified with the number of branes.
 There, the parameters of the near-horizon solution are identified in terms of the asymptotic charges using the zeroth-order solution.
 However, as we just saw, the relation between the near-horizon parameters and the asymptotic charges is altered when the higher-curvature corrections are included.
 It is for this reason that setting $N^{\rm eff}=0$ does not automatically imply the absence of solitonic 5-branes.

 The fake small black hole is a very special four-charge solution with $NW=2$ and arbitrary $n$, $w$.
-Its asymptotic solitonic 5-brane charge vanishes, it has a regular horizon and its entropy just happens to match the value \eqref{eq:microentropy}, although its microscopic origin is clearly different.
-Had we not taken into account the effect of the delocalized sources, it would seem that the near-horizon solution describes a small black hole without solitonic 5-branes, since $N^{\rm eff}=0$.
-In that case, one would be tempted to say that the higher-curvature corrections cloak the singularity.
-However, what they actually do is to screen one of the charges of a special four-charge black hole, which is already regular in the zeroth-order approximation.
+It has a regular horizon and its entropy just happens to match the value \eqref{eq:microentropy}.
+On the other hand, it is clearly not a small black hole; it contains solitonic 5-branes and Kaluza-Klein monopole localized sources, and its asymptotic charges are different than those of \cite{Dabholkar:1989jt, Dabholkar:1990yf}.
+One should also notice that fake small black holes are already regular in the zeroth-order supergravity approximation.